Mohammed-abdelawal/django-api-advanced/README.md

 # django-api-advanced
-Practice Advanced Django API Topics : authentication and TDD and Custom User >>> With London App Developer Course on Udemy
+I Practice Django with some topics :
+### Rest Framework:
+using django `rest_framework` i can vuild Rest Api to serve Front-end and Mobile Apps.
+### TDD Concept:
+Test Driven Development Process is good practice to make a testable code and help me focus on my tasks.
+### Docker.

+---
+---